Daniel-Liu-c0deb0t/cute-nucleotides/README.md

     nucleotide integers from 0 to 4 to actual ASCII characters.

 ## Cute speedups in cute micro-benchmarks 📈
-All benchmarks were ran on a Intel Core i9-9880H (Coffee Lake-H) CPU with a clock rate of 2.3 Ghz (4.8 Ghz turbo boost).
+All benchmarks were ran on a Intel Core i9-9880H (Coffee Lake-H) CPU with a clock rate of 2.3 GHz (4.8 GHz turbo boost).
 Run times were measured on byte strings with 40,000 nucleotides.
 For shorter strings, the speedup of vectorized methods should be less noticeable due to overhead.
 Recall that the lookup table (`lut`) methods are the naive, scalar algorithms.